rdbyk/balisc/README.md

 --> isprotected(["x" "y"])
  ans  =
   T F
---> unprotect("x")
+--> unprotect x
 --> x=0
  x  =
    0.
 ```
-Please note, these functions have been added very recently (cf. [#366](https://github.com/rdbyk/balisc/pull/366)), thus they are not tested very well and might need some polishing.
+Please note, these functions have been added very recently (cf. [#366](https://github.com/rdbyk/balisc/pull/366) [#420](https://github.com/rdbyk/balisc/pull/420)), thus they are not tested very well and might need some polishing.
 However, can you do the same thing using `predef` in current Scilab 6.x?

 #### You are working with Complex Numbers and Expect Consistent Results?
 With **_Balisc_** your calculations will yield _complex infinity_ and _undefined_ results consistently with respect to the